palinnilap/vba-test-suite/README.md

 # vba-test-suite
 ### Lightweight and easy testing for macros

 Most macros become legacy code the moment they are written.
-Tests can fix this.
+Unit tests can fix this.

 By having unit tests for your macro, you can <br>
 1. make sure your functions do what you think they should do, <br>